engisalor/sketch-grammar-explorer/README.md

 **Asynchronous calling**

 For local servers, asynchronous calling can increase performance substantially.
 Enable it by adding `asynchronous: True` to a server's details in `config.yml`.
 By default, the number of threads adjusts according to the number of CPUs available (see `max_workers` for [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)).
-In this mode a job must finish before responses are saved.

 **Discarding unwanted JSON data with `keep`**